Julianafajr/julianafajr/README.md

 </div>

 ##  👧🏻 About Me
-> "Fusing Business and Tech with AI--Innovation Meets Impact."
+> "Fusing Business and Tech with AI where Innovation Meets Impact."

 I build and lead AI initiatives that fuse technical rigour with bold creativity.
 My work sits at the intersection of engineering, strategy, and vision—turning ambitious ideas into tangible outcomes.